juliuscc/semantic-release-slack-bot/README.md

 <a href="https://slack.com/oauth/authorize?client_id=605439709265.611687593109&scope=incoming-webhook"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x"></a>

+For the security concerned, feel free to [create your own slack app](https://api.slack.com/apps) and create a web-hook or inspect the server code that does this creation for you at [create-webhook.js](lambda/create-webhook.js).
+The only required permission for the webhook is to publish to a single channel.

 ### Slack app authentication

 Installing the app will yield you with a webhook that the app uses to publish updates to your selected chanel.
 The Slack webhook authentication link is **required and needs to be kept a secret**.
 It should be defined in the [environment variables](#environment-variables).